-The amount of funding available for these projects is based on yearly FMA awards.
+The amount of funding available for these projects is based on yearly BRIC/PDM awards.
 FEMA may contribute up to 75 percent of the total eligible costs of each grant.
-At least 25 percent of the total eligible costs will be provided from a non-federal source.
-Of this amount, not more than one half will be provided from in-kind contributions.
-The remaining non-federal share must be provided as a local match from non-federal sources by the applicant.
+At least 25 percent of the total eligible costs will be provided from a nonfederal source.
 FEMA approves the State application and grants the award through a FEMA Award Letter.